 The place is impressive, and at the moment I lack the words to describe it.
 Unfortunately, and for very understandable reasons, photography is not allowed in the most impressive parts of the cave.
 The few photos I did take was in a small area designated for that purpose.

 The cave extends nearly a mile [1km] underground level, only a section is open to the public, although still quite large.
 The gardens are well-maintained, and there's a small refuge for native iguanas on the premises.

 Cueva de las Maravillas is on the road from La Romana to San Pedro de Macorís, admittance at this time is RD$300 for adults.
 The park is open every day except Mondays.

-Coming back home we stopped in Bayahibe, a cute beach town for adventure travellers, where we had a great lunch by the beach, then stopped to have shaved ice at a friend’s shop.
+Coming back home we stopped in Bayahibe, a cute beach town for adventure travelers, where we had a great lunch by the beach, then stopped to have shaved ice at a friend's shop.